-Stella's work is informed by materials and practices of photography, textiles, craft and digital fabrication.
-She creates site-specific installations and films.
-Through these, she explores the concept of the reversible, as an unstable yet poetic factor of transformation.
+Stella's work is informed by materials and practices of experimental photography.
+She creates site-specific installations, sculptures and film.
+Through these, she explores the concept of the poetic and reversible, as an unstable yet poetic factor of transformation.

 Her work has been exhibited nationally, in the UK and internationally.
 Solo exhibitions include most recently "The Magician" at Gloam Gallery, Sheffield.
 International group exhibitions include, amongst others, "Photography is Magic", Aperture Foundation, New York, 2016 curated by Charlotte Cotton.
 She has taken part in international residencies, including the "New Materiality" residency, at the Banff, Centre for Arts, Alberta, Canada.